Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Conclusion

 \section{Conclusion}

-This paper presents the first approach of convolutional and deep learning based techniques to Time Series Ordinal Classification (TSOC), up-to-the-knowledge of the authors.
-This area remains largely unexplored in comparison against nominal Time Series Classification (TSC).
-In this work, one of the contributions is the first archive of TSOC problems, including a total of 18 datasets of various domains.
-We also contributes to the literature ordinal version of the two main categories in TSC: convolutional (ROCKET, MiniROCKET and MultiROCKET) and deep learning-based approaches (InceptionTime and ResNet).
+This paper presents the first application of convolutional- and DL-based techniques to TSOC, to the best knowledge of the authors.
+This area remains largely unexplored in comparison to nominal TSC.
+One of our contributions is the release of the UCO TSOC repository, including a total of 29 datasets from various domains.
+We also contribute to the literature with ordinal versions of two main categories in TSC: convolutional (ROCKET, MiniROCKET and MultiROCKET) and DL-based approaches (InceptionTime, CNN, ResNet, and LITETime).
 The ordinal versions of these techniques have resulted in significant performance improvements on the selected ordinal datasets against the nominal ones.
-Specifically, O-MiniROCKET is the best approach, achieving the best performance in terms of ordinal measures in an acceptable computational time.
-O-InceptionTime is the most promising deep learner, improving significantly the results achieved by the O-ResNet.
+Specifically, O-MiniROCKET outperforms all other approaches across all performance metrics, with significant differences in MAE, and does so with an acceptable computational time.
+Remarkably, even in terms of CCR, a nominal performance metric, O-MiniROCKET outperforms HC2, the state-of-the-art approach in nominal TSC.
+Overall, O-InceptionTime stands out as the most promising DL model, significantly improving upon the results of other deep learners.
 All results, source code and guidance on reproducing experiments are available.

 We recognise the potential for further advancements in TSOC algorithms.
-Incorporating remaining TSC techniques can offer additional opportunities to explore this area and can serve as a baseline for future developments in this field.
-Another way of improvement is extending the experiments to consider heterogeneous ensembles, such as HIVE-COTE2 \cite{hc2}, the state-of-the-art approach in TSC.
+Incorporating alternative TSC techniques offers additional opportunities to explore this area and can serve as a baseline for future developments in this field.
+Another way of improvement is extending the experiments to develop ordinal counterparts of heterogeneous ensembles, such as HC2 \cite{hc2}.
 It may be possible to adapt and apply this approach to TSOC with careful consideration.
+Another potential research direction in TSOC is multi-objective optimisation, where two or more performance metrics may need to be simultaneously optimised, focusing on different aspects of ordinal classification \cite{gong2019multiobjective}.

+Another area for improvement is in the UCO TSOC repository.
+Currently, the datasets are uniformly spaced, do not present missing values, and all time series are of equal length.
+However, we are conscious that many real-world TSOC datasets may not conform to these ideal conditions.
+Real-world TSOC problems often exhibit diverse characteristics, which may pose challenges such as irregular spacing, presence of missing values, or variable lengths of time series.
+We believe that as the TSOC field matures, there will be opportunities to develop novel methodologies capable of accepting this diversity in input data characteristics.
 We also would like to extend our repository with new problems.
 We greatly appreciate any contributions to this archive.

 \ifCLASSOPTIONcompsoc